 One recourse for a defendant in a case involving sex with a minor is that there remain some possibilities for immigration relief and waivers, despite the fact that these offenses are aggravated felonies.
 Depending on the individual situation, this might include withholding of removal (an asylum-like relief), adjustment of status for a person already granted asylum, or a family visa petition, with or without a waiver of inadmissibility.
 In some cases it is very helpful to obtain a misdemeanor conviction, including a felony reduced to a misdemeanor under Pen C §17, rather than a straight felony.
-See Brady et al., Defending Immigrants in the Ninth Circuit: Impact of Crimes Under California and Other State Laws §9.1 (10th ed 2008).
+See Brady et al., Defending Immigrants §9.1 (10th ed 2008).